+Initial Results

+According to now we successfully establish the first stage TraitsFinder frameworks and TraitsFinder tools.
+TraitsFinder tool has the ability to crawl and collect user's data from pinterest website and to create the Interests connection graph using neo4j library.
+TraitsFinder tool is multi-threaded application with the ability execute multi-crawlers for adjusting the crawling speed.

+The collecting process is and graph creation is based on two machines, when one machine is collected user data and the second machine add user's data to interest graph.

-6 Research Contributions
+Research Contributions

 The proposed research main contribution to the field of user modeling will be a cross domain recommender algorithm.
 The algorithm will apply graph analysis methods for the purpose of recommendation generation and will be based on data (interests) extracted publicly available data.